-There is no denying that Airbnb has completely revolutionised the short term let market.
+There is no denying that Airbnb has completely revolutionised the short-term let market.
 Through building a system based around community and trust, owners who would never have felt comfortable letting their property in the past now feel confident enough to do so.

 That said, there are always going to be pros and cons to these Airbnb alternatives.
-Below we compare some of the other booking channels that you might want to consider running alongside Airbnb, or jump to the bottom for a summary of our key findings.
+Below we compare in detail some of the other booking channels that you might want to consider running alongside Airbnb, or jump to the bottom for a summary of our key findings.

 Booking.com vs Airbnb

 - Fees – 10 – 25% depending on region, see calculator for an estimate.
 Either pay per booking or monthly invoicing available.

 |One of the world’s largest booking platforms with 6.6 million vacation rentals listed worldwide and 300-600 million monthly visitors to the website, so a huge potential market of guests (Whilst this is actually more than Airbnb, many users also go to Booking.com for other services.
 Furthermore, the site’s users are spread all over the globe, whereas Airbnb’s are concentrated in Europe & the USA).

 |No review system or profile for guests, so potentially a higher risk of property mistreatment.
 Although you can set up guest requirements including age limits and requiring guests to have one prior Booking.com stay, house rules that guests have to agree to, charge a damage deposit and report guest misconduct in the event of damage, there are still fewer assurances than Airbnb.